 3. While on this page, you may also want to turn on "Cellular Data" if you intend on syncing data using your cellular provider.
-Note if this is turned off, you will be forced to only sync data when you are connected to a WiFi signal.
+Note if this is turned off, you will be forced to only sync data with a WiFi internet connection.